emmasteinson/qbb2022-answers/day2-homework/README.md

 #Exercise 2 -Annotate a VCF file with SNP labels

-script to do this uploaded as annotate.py
+script uploaded as annotate.py

-Answer: 100
+The numebr of unlabled records = 100